 - Cockroaches hide during the day and become active at night.

-- they carry human pathogens, and can result in food poisoning or diarrhea.
+- Cockroaches carry diseases that can cause food poisoning or diarrhea.

 - Cleanliness is very important to reduce cockroach infestations.